sandstreamdev/std/object/first.md

 # first

 Returns the first value in the given object.
-Follows default object iteration order.
+Follows the default object iteration order.

 ## Type signature